 Boxes For Beds

-Boxes For Beds is my first totally independent book and it was released in paper and as an e-book March 2013.
-The e-book is available for Kindle *** Nook *** Kobo *** iTunes *** Page Foundry *** Scribd The book is also available in Paperback from Amazon or from the Texas Association of Authors website.
+The historical mystery is available as an e-book for Kindle *** Nook *** Kobo *** iTunes *** Page Foundry *** Scribd The book is also available in Paperback from Amazon or from the independent bookstore B4R (Books For Readers)

 One happy reader sent me this note after reading the book:

 Under the thumb of the mob that ruled Hot Springs in the 60s, Sheriff Bates decides to arrest Leslie, even though there’s only thin circumstantial evidence against her.
 Better for it to be a stranger taking those babies and not one of their own.
-With the aid of Ronald, who has followed her to Pine Hollow, vowing not to abandon her again, Leslie uncovers the real kidnapper.
+With the aid of Ronald, who has followed her to Pine Hollow, vowing not to abandon her again, Leslie is determined to find the real kidnapper before it’s too late.

 Boxes For Beds has over 100 reviews on Amazon, most of them 4 and 5 stars.
 One reviewer had this to say, “Exceptionally good story of mystery, heartache, betrayal, forgiveness and love.”